wijayadavin/transactionsAPI/README.md

 #### C.1.
 Make restaurants and menus as an admin:

-1. Register as an Admin (username 'admin' for the first admin)
+1. '/auth/register' ➤ Register as an Admin (username 'admin' for the first admin)
-2. Login (received a token for an admin)
+2. '/auth/login' ➤ Login (received a token for an admin)
-3. Create new restaurants
+3. '/admin/restaurants' ➤ Create new restaurants
-4. Create new menus for the restaurants that was created before
+4. '/admin/menus' ➤ Create new menus for the restaurants that was created before

 #### C.2.
 Make an order as a normal user (buyer):

-1. Register as an User
+1. '/auth/register' ➤ Register as an User
-2. Login (received a token for a normal user)
+2. '/auth/login' ➤ Login (received a token for a normal user)
-3. Browse for menus
+3. '/menus' ➤ Browse for menus
-4. Create a new order (empty basket)
+4. '/orders' ➤ Create a new order (empty basket)
-4. Pick some menus from the same restaurant (added into the basket)
+4. '/orders/items' ➤ Pick some menus from the same restaurant (added into the basket)
-5. submit the order (Order status changed from draft (status = 0), into checkout (status = 1))
+5. '/orders' ➤ submit the order